Title: Star Trek Beyond (2016)

 A surprise attack in outer space forces the Enterprise to crash-land on a mysterious world.
 The assault came from Krall (Idris Elba), a lizard-like dictator who derives his energy by sucking the life out of his victims.
 Krall needs an ancient and valuable artefact that’s aboard the badly damaged starship.
 Left stranded in a rugged wilderness, Kirk (Chris Pine), Spock (Zachary Quinto) and the rest of the crew must now battle a deadly alien race while trying to find a way off their hostile planet.

 Star Trek is really one of the longest trilogy films that I’ve watched.
 Waiting for the next film really takes 3-4 years.
 From Star Trek (2009) to Star Trek Into Darkness (2013) to the current Star Trek Beyond.
 I was kind of excited when they finally told the release date of Star Trek Beyond.
 Though unfortunately, before the film is released, Anton Yelchin who played Chekov has passed away.
 Before him, last year, Leonard Nimoy who played the Spock Prime—or Ambassador Spock—also has passed away.
-This film has put some tributes for him and also for Anton.
+This film has put some tributes to him and also for Anton.
 It’s so sad to think of it.
 I really like the character of Chekov.
 He made the film more fun and funnier somehow and to think he’s gone is just sad.
+Not to mention Anton Yelchin portrayed his character really well with the accent and such.
 And of course, Leonard Nimoy was an icon himself.

 Before I start discussing this film, let’s start with their cool posters.
 The character posters are so beautiful and attractive.
 They are very colourful!
 The fact that they used the colour of their ranks and position is very smart and makes the poster more interesting.